-The number one mistake all beginners make is buying a pre-stretched canvas or canvas board from a discount book store and not unwrapping it.
+The number one mistake all beginners make is buying a pre-stretched canvas or canvas board from a discount bookstore and not unwrapping the cellophane from it.

 The number two mistake is leaving the canvas white when they start painting.

-Turner used to pre-colour sheets of watercolour paper with different hues (colours) of browns and greys.
+Turner used pre-coloured sheets of watercolour paper with different hues (colours) of browns, blues and greys.

 What colours do you use for the toned ground?